 Where do automobiles go when they reach the end of their useful lives?
-Why the junkyard, of course.
+Why, the junkyard, of course.
 So, where do military aircraft go?
 If they’re U.S. military aircraft they most likely go to the 309th Aerospace Maintenance and Regeneration Group aboard Davis Monthan AFB in Tucson, Arizona.
-But don’t call it a “junkyard.”
+Just don’t call it a “junkyard.”

 Listener questions include how aircraft self-healing fuel tanks work, air-to-air combat between fixed- and rotary-wing aircraft, scary carrier landings, and the realism of the movie Top Gun’s jet wash scene.